dominik-pichler/Balmung/notes/what_is_information.md

 ### Neuro-scientific representation
 TDB

-## What is it's minimal structure?
+## What is it's minimal/essential structure?
 ### Symbolic Encoding
 **Assumption**: Every letter, and hence every text  can be encoded as a number (Example: ASCII).
 <br>With Standard ASCII, every Letter corresponds to 7 Bit.
 Trough removal of redundancy, for example via the [Shannon-Fano compression](../utils/shannon_fano_coding.py), this number can be reduced slightly further, but nonetheless still more or less stupidly stores every letter explicitly